falila/apps/README.md

-# Falisoft Solutions Apps

-This current project aims to develop some apps like voting app, timer app, tikets booking app, Crm , delivery app, Myappointment app and so on by using Python/Django as Backend Server.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.